SimonTeixidor/davis/MANUAL.md

 \-h, --host <host>
 	Specify which MPD server to talk to, can be specified using IP/hostname, or a label defined in the config file.
+\-p, --plain
+	Disable decorations in output, useful for scripting.

 # DAVIS COMMANDS:
 add <path>